 Wilmington is one of the state’s most delightful vacation destinations.
 Through diligent preservation efforts, buildings have been restored and maintained, creating one of the largest historic districts on the National Register of Historic Places, encompassing 230 blocks.
 Some of these elegant old structures are now B&Bs, where you can enjoy these gems from the past as their owners did two centuries ago.
-Across the river from the waterfront, the USS North Carolina, a decorated WWII battleship considered the high-tech marvel of its time, is permanently moored as a memorial and museum.
+Across the river from the waterfront, Battleship North Carolina, a decorated WWII battleship considered the high-tech marvel of its time, is permanently moored as a memorial and museum.
+The SECU Memorial Walkway is a half-mile long, 10-foot wide timber walkway surrounding the battleship that is above the water line but below the main deck of the ship, enabling visitors to see the ship’s entire hull for the first time.

 The North Carolina Aquarium at Ft.
 Fisher allows visitors to journey from freshwater rivers and swamps to reefs and the open ocean.
 A 235,000-gallon tank, with sharks and loggerhead turtles, offers amazing up-close adventures with sea life.